thecourseforum/theCourseForum2/.github/ISSUE_TEMPLATE/bug-report.md

 A clear and concise description of what the bug is.

 ## To Reproduce
-Steps to reproduce the behavior:
+Steps to reproduce the behavior.
+For example:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'